rethinkdb/horizon-docs/authentication.md

 ## Unauthenticated

 The first auth type is unauthenticated.
-One web token is shared by all unauthenticated users.
+This creates no web token, and Horizon does no user management whatsoever.
 To create a connection using the 'unauthenticated' method do:

 ```js
 const horizon = Horizon({ authType: 'unauthenticated' });